 - The Garden of Gethsemane The Agnus Dei (“Lamb of God”)

 - The Garden of the Holy Sepulcher The Alleluia (“Praise the Lord”)

 The picture to the right is the first draft of our window scene #9.
 Notice the Water of Life cascading from our Savior’s hand.

 Find out more about Lynchburg Stained Glass.
-They are our contracted glass studio.
-The windows are scheduled to be installed and dedicated on October 14th, 2018 at our 125th Anniversary Festival celebration.
+They were our contracted glass studio.
+The windows were installed and dedicated on October 14th, 2018 at our 125th Anniversary Festival celebration.